Indian languages

-What's new on our site
+What's new on our site today!

-This is our collection of links to Catawba and traditional stories that can be read online.
+This is our collection of links to Catawba stories and folktales that can be read online.
 We have indexed our American Indian myths and legends section by tribe to make them easier to locate; however, variants on the same story are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
 In particular, though these legends come from the Catawba, the mythology of related tribes like the Creek and Cherokee are very similar.

 Yehasuri: